-The EU27 Forum exists to improve the representation of EU27 citizens in Westminster.
+The EU27 Forum exists to improve the representation of EU27 citizens.

 While Britain remains a member of the EU, EU27 citizens have the right to vote in local, and European elections and in elections to the Scottish Parliament, the Welsh and Northern Ireland Assemblies but not in General elections (with the exception of Irish, Cypriot and Maltese citizens due to special arrangements in the case of Ireland and Commonwealth links in relation to Cyprus and Malta).

 EU27 citizens resident in the UK did not have a vote in the EU referendum.

 There is a historical lack of representation of EU 27 citizens in the UK parliament which New Europeans has been working to address since 2013, not least through the establishment of the All-Party Parliamentary Group.

 However, with the prospect of Britains' withdrawal from the European Union. there is an even greater need for representation.

 New Europeans sits on the Home Office User Group for Settled Status and is also a member of a number of UK-based and European bodies that champion the rights of EU27 citizens.

 Through the EU27 Forum we aim to open up the existing channels of communication with government, civil society and the European institutions so that as many orgnaisations in the UK and abroad are represented as possible.

 It is vital that negotiations about the future status of EU27 citizens in the UK (and Britons in the EU) are as open, transparent and accountable as possible.

 That means that access to the key stakeholders cannot be the preserve of a handful of organisations and pressure groups but must be opened up to include the whole sector.